Shawn-Xu/PPIP/docs/index.md

 >NOTE1: The input mass spectra formats can be mzML, mzXML, mzML, mgf, ms2, pkl and _dta.txt.
 In many case, msconvert (http://proteowizard.sourceforge.net/tools/msconvert.html) can be used to convert all common raw formats into those open data formats described before.

->NOTE2: It is recommended to prepare the Blast database in the **<config/blastdb>** folder so that the polypeptides could get the relevant protein functional description.
+>NOTE2: It is recommended to prepare the Blast database in the **<config/blastdb>** folder so that the bioactive peptides could get the relevant protein functional description.
 Otherwise, the procedure of protein entry anotation will be skipped.
 As for the common databases, NCBI NR could be obtained from NCBI ftp server (https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz), and alternative manually annotated and non-redundant protein database could also be acquired from UniProt Knowledgebase (ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz).

 A specific example that annotation tool is set as **KOBAS**: